patooz/alx-higher_level_programming/0x0B-python-input_output/README.md

-10-student.py - a class Student that defines a student by: (based on 9-student.py) 11-student.py - a class Student that defines a student by: (based on 10-student.py) 12-main.py - a function that returns a list of lists of integers epresenting the Pascal’s triangle of n
+10-student.py - a class Student that defines a student by: (based on 9-student.py) 11-student.py - a class Student that defines a student by: (based on 10-student.py) 12-main.py - a function that returns a list of lists of integers epresenting the Pascal’s triangle of n 100-append_after.py - a function that inserts a line of text to a file, after each line containing a specific string